jiegev5/wenjie-hugo-academic/content/authors/admin/_index.md

 # Full name (for SEO)
 first_name: Wenjie
-last_name: Bighetti
+last_name: Luo

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: PhD Candidate

 # Organizations/Affiliations to show in About widget
 organizations: